mjcasy/infohet/README.md

 <!-- badges: end -->

-Pacakge for the calculation of the information in gene expression heterogeneity.
-Workflow below is for scRNA-seq, but it is potentially applicable to a wider range of data.

-Primary function is the calculation of Het, the minimum information that would be required to encode the observed heterogeneity in gene expression.
+There is a need for the robust quantification of cellular heterogeneity in single-cell RNA-sequencing data.
+This package is based around an information-theoretic measure of heterogeneity, quantifying heterogeneity as the information required to produce the observed pattern of gene expression (Het).

+Cellular heterogeneity can be broadly split into that due to the presence of multiple distinct cell types (macro-heterogeneity) and that due to technical effects and stochastic fluctuations (micro-heterogeneity).
+Information is additively decomposable so that for a set labelling of cells, it can be split into that information explainable by the labelling (HetMacro), and that left unexplained (HetMicro).

+\[Het(X) = HetMacro(X,l) + HetMicro(X,l)\]

+Where X is the observed gene expression distribution and l is a labelling of cells, for example by cell type.

-Het can serve as the basis for various tasks in scRNA-seq analysis, with application to feature selection, cluster quality assesment and identification of differentially expressed genes.
+We can apply this framework to various scRNA-seq analysis tasks, including feature selection, cluster assessment and identification of differentially expressed genes.

 ## Installation